LenaRobin/navigatingtod/Content/md/book.md

 concepts of modernization and the establishment of capitalist hierarchies of exploitation.

-In this sense, all those processes – such as the depoliticization of culture, subjecting culture and art to the logic of the free market, that is, separating the state from culture – which are presented in the public discourse by the ruling elites and free market proponents as strategies and ideological principles necessary for a transformation of society, politics and the economy into functional modern societies – are viewed in this publication as strategies and ideological principles serving to establish capitalist modernity only.
+In this sense, all those processes –such as the depoliticization of culture, subjecting culture and art to the logic of the free market, that is, separating the state from culture– which are presented in the public discourse by the ruling elites and free market proponents as strategies and ideological principles necessary for a transformation of society, politics and the economy into functional modern societies –are viewed in this publication as strategies and ideological principles serving to establish capitalist modernity only.
 This publication, then, positions itself radically against the imposition and legitimization of